The Gemini sound post setter tool is a dramatic improvement over the

 traditional sound post setter design.
 Rather than piercing the sound post

-with a sharp tip, our patent pending device holds the sound post securely against the saddle at the tip of the tool
+with a sharp tip, our patented device holds the sound post securely against the saddle at the tip of the tool

 without causing any damage to the sound post.
 This makes it easy to insert the sound post through the f-hole and into proper position without the risk of the sound post becoming dislodged as could happen with a traditional sound post tool.
 In addition, the fixed geometry of